techzzt/Basal-ganglia-neuron-models/bg_insilico/Readme.md

 # Basal Ganglia In Silico Simulation

-A computational model of the basal ganglia network using Brian2 neural simulator.
+A computational model of the basal ganglia network using Brian2 library

 ## Start